-If you have been injured or lost a loved one in a truck accident, you should not delay contacting an attorney.
+If you have been injured or lost a loved one in a large truck accident, you should not delay contacting an attorney.
 This is not only because of the severity of the injuries that may have been suffered.
 It is also because truck accidents require an immediate investigation and can involve highly complex and confusing issues.

 Holding Negligent Truck Drivers and Trucking Companies Accountable